Preceding the Puck

 Brokers do well – at least financially — by closing deals.
 Conversely, their clients — especially those in the financial industry — do well by taking the time necessary to critically analyze all the data they can absorb to make well-informed decisions.
 In today’s world, this is more vital than ever.

-Conversely, we help our clients skate to where the puck is going guided by a defendable and diverse data-rich roadmap.
+Conversely, we help our clients skate to where the puck is going guided by a defendable and diverse information-rich roadmap.

 Many credit union executives who have been involved in real estate transactions are familiar with “heat maps.”
 This is a tool commonly used by brokers to show rudimentary data such as household incomes, education levels and drives times.
 While important, this information is basic, easily assembled and usually presented as a static graphic.